selimslab/selimslab.github.io/_NOTES/arts/living/some-heuristics-for-life.md

 - Do one thing at a time
 - Do it with all your heart
 - Do.
 Or do not.
 There is no try
+- Worry less, act more
 - Good is better than perfect
-- Worry less, act more

 ## Now and here
 - Let go of past and future
 - Past had to be this way given all the factors
+- Neither blame yourself nor others
 - No regrets, learn and move on
 - Future is unpredictable, prepare without worry
 - Do not expect to 'get' anything, just play